-For upper level non-Honors courses (numbered 2000 to 4999)*: The student and professor must agree on an extra, graded component in addition to the standard course requirements.
-This can be an extra research paper, project, literature review, experience that qualitatively enhances the course for the student.
-The above list is by no means exhaustive—a different kind of project can be determined at the professor’s discretion.
-Below you'll see
+For upper level non-Honors courses (numbered 2000 to 4999): The student and professor must agree on an extra Honors component in addition to the standard course requirements.
+This can be an extra research paper, project, literature review, presentation or any experience that qualitatively enhances the course for the student.
+This list is by no means exhaustive—the Honors-qualifying project is an agreement between the professor and the student.
+Because this project is not part of the grading rubric for the students taking the course, it should not be factored into the course grade.
+For it to count for Honors course contract credit, however, the quality of the project must be worth a B+ or better.

 For independent studies: No extra component needs to be added to student requirements to make it count towards Honors requirements, however a contract proposal form must be submitted to the Honors office in order for the Honors staff to know that you wish the course to count towards your Honors Program requirements.